cdapio/cdap/cdap-docs/examples-manual/source/examples/sport-results.rst

 To run the ``ScoreCounter`` over all seasons of the NFL::

   $ cdap-cli.sh start mapreduce SportResults.ScoreCounter \"league=nfl\"

+Note that the MapReduce can only be run once for each league.
+A subsequent run would fail because the output already exists.

 Exploring with Ad-hoc SQL
 -------------------------